 They say revenge is sweet.
 The nature of revenge is actually very cultural.
-In some cultures revenge is not complete until the perpetrator and his entire village have been stomped out.
-Of course there will always be someone who now must take revenge against you.
+In some cultures, revenge is not complete until the perpetrator and his entire village have been wiped out.

 There are other forms of revenge.
 Some say the greatest revenge is a successful life.
 Someone tried to hurt you.
 Now you have a successful business, a happy life, and he is still struggling.
 He who laughs last laughs hardest.

-But really, what if a terrorist kills someone you know, or care about.
+But really, what if a terrorist kills someone.
 Where is the revenge?
 The terrorist was already shot dead on the spot.
 So he is now out of the picture.
-Some say leave it to God to avenge the killings.
-OK, that is easy enough, no effort involved at all.
-Some cultures would now go and kill that terrorists' family, or his entire village.
+Some say leave it to God to avenge the killings; easy enough, no effort involved at all.
+Some cultures would now go and kill that terrorists' family and entire village.
 Yes, that sounds like great fun for the whole family.
 But what next?